Sigurre/Kickstart/Module_1/1.1_LAMP/README.md

 * Move, copy, create, and delete files/folders
 * View information about a machine's disk usage
 * View information about a machine's CPU/RAM/etc usage
 * Connect to another computer to transfer files (like SCP), or interact with it's shell (SSH).
-NOTE: This may be covered in a later module, I'm undecided. :p
+NOTE: This will probably be covered in a later module.
 * Pipe the output of one command in to another, or in to/out of a file
 * Install, uninstall, and update programs and packages
 * Understand how and when to use `sudo`
 * Basic text editing

-TODO: "Nice to have"

-# Prompts - CRITICAL
+# Projects - CRITICAL

-These prompts will focus on using the CLI to accomplish certain tasks.
+These Projects will focus on using the CLI to accomplish certain tasks.
 As such, they are **critical** and should be done before moving on.
 Don't skip them unless you know you can do them easily!

 Accomplish the following using **ONLY THE TERMINAL!** You can use a graphical text editor to add text to any created files, but all other tasks should be done via the terminal only!

-## PROMPT 1
+## PROJECT 1
 This will be a handful of exercises for you to verify your familiarity with navigating the filesystem via the terminal.

 * Open the current submodule directory (where this file is kept)